LlamaIndex

 Strengths

-- +Agnostic to tool sources, allowing integration from MCP servers, LangChain, or Hugging Face Spaces.
+• +Is tool-agnostic, allowing integration with tools from MCP servers, LangChain, or other Hugging Face Spaces.

 Weaknesses